epirus-io/epirus.github.io/docs/sdk/cli.md

 ## Generated OpenAPI project structure

-Similar to the Java/Kotlin project, the Solidity files are located in `src/main/solidity`.
+Similar to the Java/Kotlin projects, the Solidity files are located in `src/main/solidity`.

 Additionally, the generated OpenAPI code resides in `build/generated/sources/web3j/main`, and is structured as follows :